Brad Sellers: Professional career

-After basketball
+Post-playing career

 Since the 2010-2011 NBA season, Sellers has been a media personality in Cleveland, Ohio as the postgame analyst for Cleveland Cavaliers radio broadcasts.

 Sellers was elected mayor of his native Warrensville Heights on November 8, 2011, and sworn in on January 1, 2012.
-He was re-elected on November 3, 2015 and again in November 2019.
+He was re-elected on November 3, 2015, and again in November 2019.
 Sellers is a member of the Democratic Party.

+Personal life

+Sellers has four daughters, Sydney, Syarra, Shayla and Shyanne.
+Syarra played college basketball at Thomas More, Shayla plays at Purdue Fort Wayne, and Shyanne plays at Maryland.